 Atlanta | Aug.
 15, 2018

-Four new cybersecurity discoveries will be presented by the Georgia Institute of Technology (Georgia Tech) this week at the 27th USENIX Security Symposium (USENIX '18) in Baltimore.
+Four new cybersecurity discoveries were presented by the Georgia Institute of Technology (Georgia Tech) at the 27th USENIX Security Symposium (USENIX '18) in Baltimore.

 Georgia Tech submitted recent research in the areas of web applications, information tracking, and new attacks against cryptographic methods.
 The highly competitive conference includes universities from Asia, Europe, the Middle East and North America, as well as work by scientists at industry giants Google, Microsoft, Samsung, Siemens and others.
 Just 100 projects by 125 organizations were accepted.

 Professor Taesoo Kim served on the conference's program committee, and organized the Malware Track.
 His research team also earned the "Distinguished Paper Award" for their work that created a new fuzzing technique called QSYM that is finer, faster and found 14x more bugs than other popular fuzzing tools.

 In one project presented at USENIX, researchers from Georgia Tech helped close a security vulnerability that could have allowed hackers to steal encryption keys from a popular security package by briefly listening in on unintended “side channel” signals from smartphones.
 The side channel attack -- dubbed "One & Done" -- is believed to be the first to retrieve the secret exponent of an encryption key in a modern version of OpenSSL without relying on the cache organization and/or timing.

 “This is something that could be done at an airport to steal people’s information without arousing suspicion and makes the so-called ‘coffee shop attack’ much more realistic,” said Milos Prvulovic, associate chair of Georgia Tech’s School of Computer Science.
 “The designers of encryption software now have another issue that they need to take into account because continuous snooping over long periods of time would no longer be required to steal this information.”